Dominance of quantum over classical correlations: entropic and geometric approach: Geometric approach to quantum and classical correlations

-where the minimum is over all product states $\pi_{AB}$.
-The geometric discord ${\cal D}_{A}^{G}(\rho_{AB})$ can be seen as the minimum distance between $\rho_{AB}$ and a zero-discord state resulting from $\rho_{AB}$ after the non-selective von Neumann projective measurement performed on the system $A$ \cite{Luo10}.
+In geometric approach, quantum correlations are quantified by a distance from the state $\rho_{AB}$ to the closest zero-discord state $\chi_{AB}$ and classical correlations are quantified by a distance from the state $\chi_{AB}$ to the closest product state $\pi_{AB}$.
+Of course, the amount of correlations present in a bipartite state $\rho_{AB}$ is determined by the choice of distance measure for quantum states.

-Because geometric discord involves a simpler optimization procedure than quantum discord, the analytical expression for geometric discord was obtained for arbitrary two-qubit states \cite{Dakic10} as well as for arbitrary qubit-qudit states \cite{Hassan12, Rana12B}.
-Just like in the case of quantum discord, geometric discord was extensively studied in different contexts \cite{Modi12}, for example such as the quantum computational efficiency of deterministic quantum computation with one qubit \cite{Dakic10, Passante12}, dynamics of the geometric quantum discord \cite{Lu10, Altintas10, Yeo10, Li11, Bellomo12A, Bellomo12B}, relation between the geometric quantum discord and other measures of non-classical correlations \cite{Batle11, Qasimi11, Girolami11, Girolami11B, Rana12A, Okrasa12}.
+Geometric quantum discord \cite{Dakic10}, the first measure of quantum correlations in the geometric approach, is based on the Hilbert--Schmidt distance.
+Because geometric quantum discord involves a simpler optimization procedure than quantum discord, the analytical expression for geometric quantum discord was obtained for arbitrary two-qubit states \cite{Dakic10}, as well as for arbitrary qubit-qudit states \cite{Hassan12, Rana12B}.
+As in the case of quantum discord, geometric quantum discord was studied in different contexts \cite{Modi12}, for example such as the quantum computational efficiency of deterministic quantum computation with one qubit \cite{Dakic10, Passante12}, dynamics of the geometric quantum discord \cite{Lu10, Altintas10, Yeo10, Li11, Bellomo12A, Bellomo12B}, relation between the geometric quantum discord and other measures of non-classical correlations \cite{Batle11, Qasimi11, Girolami11, Girolami11B, Rana12A, Okrasa12}.

-It is worth noting here that contrary to quantum discord, geometric discord is not a bona fide measure of quantum correlations, because it can increase under local reversible operations performed on the unmeasured system $B$, but it is a quantum correlations quantifier that is a lower bound for quantum correlations present in a state $\rho_{AB}$ \cite{Piani12}.
+However, recently it has been shown that contrary to quantum discord, geometric quantum discord is not a bona fide measure of quantum correlations, as has been shown explicitly in \cite{Piani12}, because of the lack of contractivity of the Hilbert--Schmidt norm, adopted as a distance measure, under trace-preserving quantum channels \cite{Hu13}.